nodevalet/nodevalet/README.md

 `checkdaemon` will check if all masternodes are correctly synced.
 `makerun` checks if all installed masternodes are running.
 `rebootq` checks if recent system updates require a reboot. (rather than wait for the scheduled check)
-`getinfo` returns a summarized `getinfo` of all masternodes.
+`getinfo 1` returns a summarized `getinfo` of masternode 1, 2, 3 etc. `getinfo` shows all.
 `killswitch` turns off all masternodes.
 Use `activate_masternodes_COIN` to turn them back on.
 `masternodestatus` returns the `masternodestatus` of every installed masternode.
 `resync 1` deletes blockchain data for node 1, 2, 3, etc and forces a resync.
+`showlog` will display the installation log
+`showmlog` will display the maintenance log

 We'll be adding a couple more in the future so stay tuned!